sagar16812/tum_dataset_publisher/README.md

 # TUM Data Publisher ROS2 Package

-This package publishes data from various [TUM datasets](https://vision.in.tum.de/data/datasets) to ROS2 topics, enabling integration with SLAM and other applications.
+The main objective of creating this package was to bridge the gap between the TUM datasets and ROS 2.
+While TUM provides rosbag files, they are not directly compatible with ROS 2, making it challenging to use these datasets for testing SLAM and other applications.
+Additionally, the datasets lack proper ROS 2 message structures, making it difficult to publish sensor data like RGB images, depth images, IMU readings, and ground truth in a way that integrates smoothly with ROS 2-based systems.
+This package addresses these issues by providing a simple and effective way to publish TUM dataset sequences as ROS 2 topics, enabling researchers and developers to test their SLAM algorithms and other robotics applications seamlessly.
 Currently, it supports the **RGB-D SLAM Dataset and Benchmark**, with future plans to add support for:
 - Monocular Visual Odometry Dataset
 - 4Seasons Dataset
 - Visual Inertial Dataset